-Results
+3. Results

-In total, 140 taxa were identified in our dataset, from which 87 taxa were found in dark diversity over the whole period examined.
-Betula, Pinus, Cyperaceae, Poaceae and Artemisia were the most frequent taxa in observed diversity, whereas Asteraceae (Liguliflorae), Frangula, Plantago lanceolata, Ranunculus and Fagus were the ones most found in dark diversity over the whole period (see Fig. S4 for frequencies of taxa in observed and dark diversity over time).
+In total, 140 taxa were identified in our dataset, from which 94 taxa were found in dark diversity over the whole period examined.
+Betula, Pinus, Cyperaceae, Poaceae and Picea were the most frequent taxa in observed diversity, whereas Asteraceae (Liguliflorae), Frangula, Plantago lanceolata, Fagus and Ranunculus were the ones most found in dark diversity over the whole period (see Fig. S5 for frequencies of taxa in observed and dark diversity over time).

-The first dimension of the functional space (explaining 45.1% variance) reflected differences among species in size (seed mass and height) and clonality, whereas the second dimension (19.3% variance explained; Fig. S5) showed differences in leaf economics and pollination syndromes.
-The extremes of the functional space in the first axis were represented by Quercus and Fagus, which include tall species with heavy seeds, whereas Drosera and Sedum represented the opposite extreme (i.e. shorter stature and lighter seeds).
-Likewise, in the second axis, Melampyrum and Jasione represented taxa with high SLA and pollinated by insects, whereas Pinus and Populus represented the opposite extreme (i.e. low SLA and wind-pollination) (see Fig. S5).
+The first dimension of the functional space (explaining 46.7% variance) reflected differences among species in size (seed mass and height) and clonality, whereas the second dimension (24% variance explained; Fig. S6) showed differences in leaf economics.
+The extremes of the functional space in the first axis were represented by Quercus and Fagus, which include tall species with heavy seeds, whereas Drosera and Saxifraga represented the opposite extreme (i.e. shorter stature and lighter seeds).
+Likewise, in the second axis, Trientalis and Circaea represented taxa with high SLA, whereas Pinus and Empetraceae represented the opposite extreme, low SLA (see Fig. S6).

 Taxonomic observed and dark diversity and community completeness dynamics over time